 The First Home Super Saver Scheme (FHSSS) allows Australians to save for their first home by making voluntary contributions to their super, offering a tax cut.

 Australia’s younger generations are finding it more and more difficult to save enough money for a deposit to enter the property market.
-House prices continue to rise, while wages don’t; making saving extremely hard.
-In 2017, the Australian Government introduced the First Home Super Saver (FHSS) scheme, with the aim of helping young Australians save for a deposit.
+House prices continue to rise while wages don’t, making saving extremely hard.
+In 2017, the Australian Government introduced the First Home Super Saver (FHSS) scheme to help young Australians save for a deposit.